FAQ

 As you may have guessed, I'm not a graphics designer so the layout may be too small on some devices or too big on others.
 If you have suggestions for better layout, colours, text, etc or find things that don't work then either contact me or post them on the forum.
 I'm also happy to have ideas of things you would like to see on the website or ways to help people find their way around.

-Ideally I would have moved the website to a new hosting company, but much has changed since I wrote it in 2005 (before mobiles!) and significant parts of the code no longer work (mainly database queries).
-Also, in order to get ShipAIS to run on modest hardware, there are several difference caching mechanisms to reduce the load on the server.
+Ideally I would have moved the website to a new hosting company, but much has changed since I wrote it in 2005 (before mobiles!) and signifcant parts of the code no longer work (mainly database queries).
+Also, in order to get ShipAIS to run on modest hardware, there are serveral difference caching mechanisms to reduce the load on the server.

 So I was looking at a significant rewrite of old code and re-implementing the caching servers, or starting afresh using modern frameworks.
 I used the Covid19 lockdown of 2020 to write a new website.